microsoft/vcpkg-docs/vcpkg/concepts/registries.md

 The purpose of the versions file is two-fold:

 * List all available versions of each port
-* Point to the retrieval locations of each of these versions.
+* Point to the retrieval locations of each of these versions

-The layout of the version file is an object containing a `"versions"` array, with each entry in that array being a version object.
+The layout of the versions file is an object containing a `"versions"` array, with each entry in that array being a version object.
 A version object must contain the following properties: